A deadly storm system now threatens 90 million people with destructive weather — including major cities

 The threat of severe weather will likely increase throughout the day, the National Weather Service’s Storm Prediction Center said.

 “Some storms may also produce large hail or torrential downpours resulting in localized flash flooding,” the weather service tweeted.

-Multiple injuries were reported in the Robertson County town of Franklin, the NWS said.
-CNN affiliate KWTX reported widespread damage there, including uprooted trees and roofs ripped off buildings.
+CNN affiliate KWTX reported widespread damage in the Robertson County town of Franklin, including uprooted trees and roofs ripped off buildings.

 The rash of storms then headed east, where it claimed the life of a Louisiana teen.
 The 13-year-old boy drowned in a drainage area in West Monroe late Saturday afternoon, the Ouachita Parish Sheriff’s Office said.
 The death is believed to be storm related, the sheriff’s office said.

 The sheriff’s office also reported a second death after responding to a vehicle submerged in floodwater with a victim inside.
 The accident is still being investigated and the identity of the victim has not been released.